mtirado1/at89s8252-arduino/README.md

 Edit `programmer.py` to change the path to the hex file and select the serial port.

 Program the microcontroller by running the script.

+If you want erase the chip run `eraser.py`